JalmarazMartn/customDiagnostics/README.md

             }
         ]

+The properties of a replacing rule have the following meaning:

+* "name": "Remove Scope Internal",`name of the replacing rule`
+* "searchExpresion": "\\[Scope\\('Internal'\\)]",`pattern to search and replace in bulk replacement.
+This pattern can be a regular expression`
+* "replaceExpression": "",`target string for substitution`

+There is another powerful but complex way to set a replacing rule: instead of replaceExpression parameter, you can set a javascript function in a module.
+You can set the rule this way:

+                "name": "Replace parameters in Create Reservation for", "searchExpresion": "[A-Za-z]+\\.CreateReservEntryFor\\(([^;]|\r|\n)*;",
+                "jsModuleFilePath": "C:\\Users\\Jesus\\Documents\\Proyecto js\\customDiagnostics\\jsReplaceExampleModules\\replaceExample.js",
+                "jsFunctionName": "CreateReservEntryFor"

+instead of replaceExpression parameter, you can set a javascript function in a module.
+You can set the rule this way:

+* "jsModuleFilePath": "C:\\Users\\Jesus\\Documents\\Proyecto js\\customDiagnostics\\jsReplaceExampleModules\\replaceExample.js",`path to the module file`
+* "jsFunctionName": "CreateReservEntryFor",`name of the function that implemnets the replacing rule`

+The example of the module is in the folder "jsReplaceExampleModules".
+For further information about how to make a function to replace a regular expression match, you can chech this link: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace

 For helping you to make rules and rulesets, you can use the following snippets:

 * `tDiagnosticsFile`.
 Template for general scafolding of file.
 * `tReplaceRule`.
 Template to write a replacing rule.
+* `tReplaceWithFunctionRule`.
+Template to write a rule with a replacing function instead an string expression.
 * `tReplaceRuleset`.
 Template to write a replacing  ruleset.
 * `tDiagnostic`.
 Template to write a diagnostic rule.
 * `tDiagnosticset`.
 Template to write a diagnostic ruleset.